-My Mother needlepointed a 6′ x 8′ rug consisting of 85 antique single shot rifle cartridge boxes.
+My Mother is Sally Casparis Hotz and she needlepointed this 6′ x 8′ rug consisting of 85 antique single shot rifle cartridge boxes.

-Scroll down for my Dad’s story about it.
+Scroll down for my Dad’s story about how she did it.

 Our limitations were the width of the needlepoint frame (30 in wide) which we constructed from mop handles to get the width that she could hold comfortably and the length that could be wound on one end of the frame before it became too heavy to hold.
 The end product is two 30 inch sections sewn together by 70 in long.

 Next was to design how the boxes were to fit together within the given measurements.
 Individual boxes were laid together on the floor in random patterns until all those we had chosen would fill the area of the rug.

 Boxes were moved and rearranged in order to find suitable color patterns and sizes to fit next to each other in order not to have all the same color or size in one area.
 Boxes with the most vivid

 colors, patterns and designs were chosen for highlights and interesting figures.
 After this was done a preliminary sketch was made showing the exact placement and size of each box so that it could be reproduced after the boxes were removed.
 This resulted in having a pattern of the rug with all the boxes in place.